CharlotteGore/base/README.md

 Shiny!

-Base doesn't pretend Javascript is a genuine OO language.
+Base doesn't pretend Javascript is a traditional class based OO language.
 There are no faked private, public methods and properties, etc.

 What it does have is a constructor that is always run, by default, when an instance of a base child is involved.